jakubprach/PasswordGenerator/README.md

 ## Features
 List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* You can choose the length of generated password
+* You can specify whether to add uppercase, special or numeric characters

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Add english version of the website

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _in progress_

-## Inspiration
-Add here credits.
-Project inspired by..., based on...

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@jakubprach](http://github.com/jakubprach/) - feel free to contact me!